vaderangry/PhpJsonRpc/README.md

 }
 ```

-Example with custom method mapping:
+The example of custom method mapping:

 ```php
 <?php